 Most of all, the idea of a God in human skin who felt all the gritty things every human body feels intrigued me.
 I wanted to know that God.

 It may sound strange, but focusing on the Jewishness of Jesus helps me get over the hurdle of anti-semitism in both the New Testament and in Christian history.
 Just because certain passages of Scripture can be used to justify Jewish discrimination doesn’t mean they should.

 I don’t know how exactly I’m supposed to understand the parts of the gospel that make me cringe, but to quote Ani DiFranco, “Every tool is a weapon if you hold it right.”

 I know those less-than-savory (dare I call them “ugly”?) passages are there.
 I can’t ignore them.
 But if Judaism has taught me anything, it’s the art of nuance, of holding good things in tension with the not-so-good, as well as understanding that the Bible is a product of its time.
 The parts that feel anti-semitic are no less disturbing than the passages in which God commands the genocide of the Canaanites, or when he drowns the whole world, save for eight people, in a massive flood.

-Because I no longer hold to the view of inerrancy, I’m okay with the knowledge that the Bible is more than just a history of God and his relationship with us – it’s also a deeply political work.
+I’m okay with the knowledge that the Bible is more than just a history of God and his relationship with us – it’s also a deeply political work, a product of its times.
 It contains the very best and worst of human nature, and that is one compelling reason why it is worth reading.